simplefin/simplefin.github.com/protocol.md

 ### Successful response body

-Response is an Access Key, which is just a URL with included Basic Auth credentials.
+Response is an Access URL, which is just a URL with included Basic Auth credentials.

 ### Responses